ivov/eslint-plugin-n8n-nodes-base/README.md

 ### Specify plugin and config

-If you specify both the plugin and a config, all the rules in the config (theme-based ruleset) are **enabled by default** and must be individually disabled:
+If you specify both the plugin and a config, all config rules are **enabled by default** and must be individually disabled:

 ```js
 {